koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

-There are [a lot of functions to manipulate images](https://gohugo.io/content-management/image-processing/), and I am happy about it because it saved me a lot of commands to run for each thumbnail! 🤯 It scales as it does it for every new image.
+There are [a lot of functions to manipulate images](https://gohugo.io/content-management/image-processing/), and I am happy about it because it saved me a lot of commands to run for each thumbnail! 🤯 It scales as it does that for every new image.

 I made further changes to even use `srcset` for images to allow the browser to load the right image and resize it dynamically.
 You can check how I have done